Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon: Comparison with Goresky's construction

 Moreover, if $X$ is compact and PL, one has also an isomorphism of algebras,

 with the intersection product on the last term. \end{corollary}

 \begin{proof} The two first isomorphisms are consequences of the previous results on ${\rm cup}_{i}$-products.
-The last one is established by Friedman in \cite{MR2529162}. \end{proof}
+The last one is established by G.~Friedman in \cite{MR2529162}. \end{proof}

-If we are interested only by the cup-product, $\cup_{0}$, we may consider versions of the sheaves, $\IN$ and $\IC$, over any field.
-Thus, the previous corollary is true also for any field and not only for $\F_{2}$.
-This gives also an isomorphism between our definition of cup-product and the definition of G. Friedman and J. E. McClure (\cite{MR3046315}).
+If we are interested only by the cup-product, $\cup_{0}$, we may consider versions of the sheaves, $\IN$ and $\ds$, over any field.
+In this case, the previous corollary is still true for any field and not only for $\F_{2}$.
+With more work of this type, one should be able also to show the existence of an isomorphism between our definition of cup-product and the definition of G. Friedman and J. E. McClure (\cite{MR3046315}).